Contacting the Ward

 Ward contact details can be found here

-If your relatives are concerned about you, we would appreciate it if one person could be nominated to telephone and pass information one as this allow the nursing staff more time to care for the patients, especially during the morning period.
+We would appreciate it if one person could be nominated to telephone and pass information on as this allows the nursing staff more time to care for the patients, especially during the morning period.
 Please also be aware that, due to confidentiality laws, we are limited to how much information we can give over the telephone.
-If you are unable to visit, a ‘password’ can be set up for you for when you phone.
+If you are unable to visit, please speak to a member of staff on the ward reception desk to set up a ‘password’ for you for when you telephone.

 The visiting times for each ward can be found on the ward contact details here.